25 Great Things To Do in Atlanta with Toddlers and Preschoolers

 Kids can pet the sheep, chase a chicken, or moo with the cows as they learn about life on a farm at the Atlanta History Center.

 The Atlanta Botanical Garden alights with seasonal colors during Garden Lights, Holiday Nights.
 Photo courtesy of the garden

 21. Cut-Your-Own Christmas Tree

-Come the holidays, smell the pine trees and pick your own Christmas tree at the Yule Forrest Christmas Tree Farm.
-Even if you don’t purchase your tree from there, it offers tours of the farm, a kids' zone, and even a lesson in bees at The Bee House.
+Come the holidays, smell the pine trees and pick your own Christmas tree at the Yule Forest Christmas Tree Farm.
+Even if you and your Atlanta toddler don’t purchase a tree from there, the farm offers tours of the farm, a kids' zone, and more attractions.

 23. Garden Lights, Holiday Nights

 Come winter, Atlanta’s best holiday light show, Garden Lights, Holiday Nights, takes center stage at the Atlanta Botanical Garden.
 Kids also can trick-or-treat in the fall during the Scarecrows in the Garden exhibit or welcome spring with a walk through the children’s garden.

 Sporting Experiences for Toddlers and Preschoolers

 Cheer on the hometown Atlanta Braves at Truist Park.
 Arrive before the game and visit Hope & Will’s Sandlot, the kids' zone inside the ballpark.
 Stay late and explore Atlanta Battery.

 25. Road Races With the Atlanta Track Club